Radiergummi/octopus/README.md

 ## URL generating callback functions

 The last parameter is a bit less self-explainatory than the rest.
-Usually when searching, you want to provide a link to the page the result was found in.
+Usually when searching, you'll want to provide a link to the page the result was found in.
 Using a database-powered CMS, that is a pretty standard task.
 If you are interested in using this library, though, you probably have your own, custom CMS and handle routing your way.
 That's fine!
 You can specify a callback for generating URLs, given the respective file as an `SPLFileInfo` object.
 That provides you with, for example, the files name, its absolute path, its extension, etc. The default callback coming with *Octopus* will assume your files symbolize pages, and `path` is the root directory of your public web server.
 So it builds URLs like this:
 `/public/subfolder1/page1.php` becomes `http://hostname.tld/subfolder1/page1`.

 Now there is much room for improvement - say, adding the fragment identifier of the nearest heading (foo.org/page#fragment) would be nice.
 Or maybe flat file structure drivers, or result sorting, ... .
+Open a new issue if you'd like some of these implemented.

 ## A basic real-world results function
 The following is an example of how to actually use Octopus on a search site in your project.
-In case you wondering why this method is not part of Octopus itself: At some point, you'll have to use html tags to present your search results.
+In case you're wondering why this method is not part of *Octopus* itself: At some point, you'll have to use html tags to present your search results.
 Generating this HTML code inside of the class would mix content generation and presentation badly.
-Octopus already returns pretty usable data that could look like this:
+*Octopus* already returns pretty usable data that could look like this:

 ```php
 array {